 These are the environment variables that are set on my machine by default.
-I used the 'set' command from the command line to get this list:
+Use the 'set' command from the command line to get this list:

 COMSPEC=A:\COMMAND.COM PROMPT=[$p] PATH=a:\;b:\;

 While you are in DOS, if the system is idle for 2 minutes, the screen will go blank, and the machine will be temporarily suspended.
-Just press any key to reactivate it.
+Just press any key to reactivate the screen.

 Note that unlike regular PCs, there is no way to interrupt a running program with the Control-C or Control-BREAK keys.
 That means that if you inadvertently run a program that gets into an infinite loop, you will have to reboot with Control-Alt-Del.